dontjee/dontjee.github.com/_posts/2012-12-26-querying-azure-table-storage-dynamically-with-techsmith-hyde.md

     }
 {% endhighlight %}

 This code will query all records we have for the `"Dog"` partition and process them, handling both the animal type and animal instance records.
 This could be even be expanded to handle multiple different types of records with the same query.
 The benefit is that it only takes 1 query to bring back all records.

-Dynamic querying of Table Storage is not for every situation, but it can be a powerful tool in your toolbox.
+I wouldn't recommend dynamic querying for every situation, but it can be a powerful tool in your Azure toolbox.